Luciana Genro: 2014 presidential campaign and aftermath

-Luciana was candidate for the Presidency of Brazil in the 2014 elections.
+Luciana was a candidate for the Presidency of Brazil in the 2014 elections.
 In her campaign, she defended a program of deep reform of the economic and political systems, agrarian reform, civil rights and freedoms, among others.
 She ended the contest in 4th place, with more than 1.6 million votes.
 Luciana Genro was a candidate for mayor of Porto Alegre in 2016.
 She confirmed her interest in the dispute after her name appeared first in a poll that measures voting intentions.
 However, she finished the race in 5th place.

 In 2018, she was pushed by some in PSOL to run for President again; however, she chose not to run, with Guilherme Boulos serving as the party's nominee.
 Instead, she was elected state deputy of Rio Grande do Sul on the Brazilian General Election.

-In March 2022 she was amongs the151 international feminists swho signedFeminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst the 151 international feminists who signed Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.